yombu360/Waiver-SDK-Android/README.md

 ```
 YombuWaiver.getInstance().displayWaiver(YombuWaiverProcessingCallback);
 ```
-Waiver processing callback is an interface available in com.yombu.waiverlibrary.callbacks.YombuWaiverProcessingCallback which has two methods (i) `onWaiverSuccess()` -> Called if the processing of waiver is successful and (ii) `onWaiverFailure(String message)` -> Called if waiver processing fails with an error message as a parameter.
+Waiver processing callback is an interface available in com.yombu.waiverlibrary.callbacks.YombuWaiverProcessingCallback which has two methods (i) `onWaiverSuccess(String documentId)` -> Called if the processing of waiver is successful with a documentId as a parameter and (ii) `onWaiverFailure(String message)` -> Called if waiver processing fails with an error message as a parameter.